Alter a Chimney (habitat for Chimney Swift)

 You must prepare the record before work begins (with information on the existing chimney and habitat).
 You must regularly update the record.

-You must keep the record for 5 years after you have completed your activity — and give a copy within 14 days to the Ministry of Natural Resources and Forestry, if asked.
+You must keep the record for 5 years after you have completed your activity — and give a copy within 14 days to the Ministry of the Environment, Conservation and Parks, if asked.

 When you need a permit